Duration and properties of the embedded phase of star formation in 37 nearby galaxies from PHANGS-JWST: Discussion

-The same statistical method as the one presented in this study was also applied using 24~$\mu$m as a tracer of embedded star formation in a sample of 6 nearby galaxies in \cite{Kim_2021_embedded24_mic}.
-The authors estimated obscured timescales of $1.4-3.8$\,Myr, in excellent agreement with the current study.
-We note however that they report a median value of $t_{\rm obscured}$ = 3.0$\pm$0.9\,Myr, which is significantly higher than the one reported in our study, in which most galaxies are consistent with $t_{\rm obscured} \leq 1$\,Myr.
+These new findings made possible by JWST capabilities are consistent with previous results based on mid-IR observations performed with \textsc{Spitzer}/24~$\mu$m which reported small fractions of highly obscured regions without H$\alpha$ counterpart \citep[e.g.,][]{Kennicutt_sings_2003, Prescott_obscured_2007, Corbelli_2017}.
+The same statistical method as the one presented in this study was also applied using 24~$\mu$m as a tracer of embedded star formation in a distinct sample of six nearby galaxies in \cite{Kim_2021_embedded24_mic}.
+The authors estimated obscured timescales of $1.4 - 3.8$\,Myr, in excellent agreement with the current study ($0 - 3.5$\,Myr).
+We note, however, that they report a median value of $t_{\rm obscured}$ = 3.0$\pm$0.9\,Myr, which is significantly higher than the one reported in our study, in which most galaxies are consistent with $t_{\rm obscured} \leq 1$\,Myr.
 Similarly, the values derived for $t_{\rm 24~\mu m}$ and $t_{\rm fb,24~\mu m}$ are compatible in terms of range, but with larger median values than what we measure with 21~$\mu$m.
-This difference between both studies may arise from biases due to different sample selection, since \cite{Kim_2021_embedded24_mic} is restricted to six galaxies which are mostly lower masses (e.g., M\,33, NGC\,300, and LMC) and located within a maximum of 10\,Mpc or, more likely, to the significant differences in terms of sensitivity, with MIRI being up to a factor of 50 higher in terms of point-source sensitivity compared to MIPS.
+This difference between both studies is surprising, considering that the methodologies adopted in both studies are similar regarding all the aspects that could affect timescale measurements (e.g., masking schemes, filtering of diffuse emission, peak identifications, and reference timescales).
+Nevertheless, they may arise from biases due to different sample selection, since \cite{Kim_2021_embedded24_mic} is restricted to six galaxies which are mostly lower masses (e.g., M\,33, NGC\,300, and LMC) and located within a maximum of 10\,Mpc.
+We speculate that these differences could also be attributed to the significant differences in terms of sensitivity, with MIRI being up to a factor of 50 higher in terms of point-source sensitivity compared to MIPS.